abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * `If EFI_REDFISH_ INDICATIONS_OS_CREDENTIALS` bit is 1, the Redfish host interface is configured to provide a credentials for use by system OS.
 * All other bits in `EFI_REDFISH_ INDICATIONS_HOST_IF` are reserved.

-When the Redfish implementation provides credentials for firmware use, the variable `EFI_REDFISH_INFORMATION_FW_CREDENTIALS` will contain a UTF-8 character array formatted as described in the next section.
-If this session is not available as defined by current system policy, this variable will return `EFI_NOT_FOUND`.
+When the Redfish implementation provides credentials for firmware use, the variable `EFI_REDFISH_INFORMATION_FW_CREDENTIALS` shall contain a UTF-8 character array formatted as described in the next section.
+If this session is not available as defined by current system policy, this variable shall return `EFI_NOT_FOUND`.

 When the Redfish implementation provides a credentials for OS use, the variable `EFI_REDFISH_INFORMATION_OS_CREDENTIALS` a UTF-8 character array formatted as described in the next section.
-If these credentials are not available as defined by current system policy, this variable will return `EFI_NOT_FOUND`.
+If these credentials are not available as defined by current system policy, this variable shall return `EFI_NOT_FOUND`.

 The password contained in these variables shall be recalculated so as to be unique and not easily predicted on each boot.

-If the variables `EFI_REDFISH_INFORMATION_FW_CREDENTIALS`  or `EFI_REDFISH_INFORMATION_OS_CREDENTIALS` are accessed using the `SetVariable()` function with a *DataSize* of zero, the variable contents will be hidden until the next system restart and not be available for retrieval by future `GetVariable()` calls.
-After such `SetVariable()` access any `GetVariable()` attempt will return `EFI_NOT_FOUND` error.
+If the variables `EFI_REDFISH_INFORMATION_FW_CREDENTIALS`  or `EFI_REDFISH_INFORMATION_OS_CREDENTIALS` are accessed using the `SetVariable()` function with a *DataSize* of zero, the variable contents shall be hidden until the next system restart and not be available for retrieval by future `GetVariable()` calls.
+After such `SetVariable()` access any `GetVariable()` attempt shall return `EFI_NOT_FOUND` error.
 Calls to `SetVariable()` with non-zero *DataSize* shall be processed as if *DataSize* is zero

 #### Variable Format